 Anne is all about what she can get.
 Her ranting in her blog (that by the way attracted a sizable following, of course) is an ode to how to live life at the expense of others.
 How to live life complaining about people, the system, about everything.

-Anne, whenever she is not in the hospital, whips up some issue so she can be treated someplace.
-She steals the show, she is needy, and it’s all about he.
+Anne, whenever she is not in the mental hospital, whips up some issue so she can be treated someplace.
+She steals the show, she is needy, and it’s all about her.

 Yet, if you went and looked with knowing eyes, she doesn’t have a self to express.
-She is a politician, she does things for an effect, not for their own sake.
+She is a politician, she does everything for an effect, not for their own sake.